tjvr/bounded-set/README.md

 Bounded Set
 ===========

-This is an implementation of a Set for storing integers bounded by a maximum value.
+This is an implementation of a Set for storing integers bounded by a maximum.

 The API is similar to the native `Set`, except it takes the bound as the first argument: